GM appeals direct to employees as strike losses pile up

 Oct 11 (Reuters) - General Motors Co GM.N took the unusual step of appealing directly to employees in a blog post on Friday that laid out the terms of its latest offer aimed at ending a month-long strike.

-GM also boosted the amount it plans to invest in its U.S. plants to $8.3 billion, up from its previous offer of $7 billion, a source familiar with the company's offer said.

-Of the new total, $7 billion would be invested directly in GM plants, with the rest going to joint ventures including a potential battery plant near the Lordstown, Ohio, factory that has been idled.

-"The strike has been hard on you, your families, our communities, the company, our suppliers and dealers," GM's letter read, saying the latest offer increased compensation and promised a path to full-time jobs for temporary workers.
+"The strike has been hard on you, your families, our communities, the Company, our suppliers and dealers," it read, saying the latest offer increased compensation and promised a path to full-time jobs for temporary workers.

 ((ankit.ajmera@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 3067;))